tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T400s.md

 > Graphics

-Install xf86-video-intel, available in the Official Repositories.
+Install xf86-video-intel, available in the Official repositories.

 See Intel.